Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Conclusions

 \section{Conclusions}

-The EESPCA method is a novel sparse PCA technique based on an approximation of the recently rediscovered formula for calculating eigenvectors from eigenvalues for Hermitian matrices \citep{denton2020eigenvectors}.
-Compared to the state-of-the-art SPC (and SPC.1se variant) \citep{Witten:2009tg}, TPower \citep{10.5555/2567709.2502610} and rifle \citep{https://doi.org/10.1111/rssb.12291}, EESPCA can more accurately estimate the true population sparsity structure at a dramatically lower computational cost without the need for stochastic sparsity parameter tuning via cross-validation.
-Importantly, EESPCA provides improved classification accuracy and lower computational cost without significantly increasing the reduced rank matrix reconstruction error.
-For analysis problems that prioritize correct estimation of the PC sparsity structure, EESPCA should be preferred over SPC, SPC.1se, TPower and rifle.
-EESPCA should also be preferred for computationally demanding problems, such as the analysis of very large data matrices generated by techniques like scRNA-seq or the use of statistical methods like resampling that require repeated application of sparse PCA.
-If minimization of reconstruction error is the key goal, a less sparse solution is acceptable and computational speed is not a major concern, then the SPC method is preferable to EESPCA unless $p > n$, the true sparsity of the PC is large (i.e., $> 90$\%) or the covariance between variables with a true non-zero loading is small.
+The EESPCA method is a novel sparse PCA technique based on an approximation of the recently rediscovered formula for calculating eigenvectors from eigenvalues for Hermitian matrices \citep{Denton_2021}.
+In this paper, we have explored the performance of two versions of this method: EESPCA and EESPCA.cv.
+The EESPCA version uses a fixed threshold of $1/\sqrt{p}$ to induce sparsity in the estimated PC loadings and the EESPCA.cv version selects the threshold via cross-validation to minimize the out-of-sample reconstruction error.
+Compared to the state-of-the-art SPC (and SPC.1se variant) \citep{Witten:2009tg}, TPower \citep{10.5555/2567709.2502610} and rifle \citep{https://doi.org/10.1111/rssb.12291} methods, the EESPCA version can more accurately estimate population PC sparsity across a range of covariance structures, sample sizes and variable dimensionality at a dramatically lower computational cost.
+Importantly, EESPCA provides improved estimation of PC sparsity and lower computational cost with an out-of-sample reconstruction error and PC estimation error close to the error achieved by the TPower method and significantly below the error for the SPC, SPC.1se and rifle techniques.
+In case of limited PC sparsity, i.e, when the proportion of PC loadings with a 0 population value is less than 0.5, the classification performance, out-of-sample reconstruction error and PC estimation error for the EESPCA method deteriorate significantly.
+In this scenario, the EESPC.cv version provides the best sparsity estimation with PC estimation error and reconstruction error close to the error generated by TPower.
+To select the most appropriate sparse PCA method for a given analysis problem, users are encouraged to review the classification performance, PC estimation error, out-of-sample reconstruction error and execution time results for the four different simulation models explored in this paper.
+In general, for analysis problems where significant sparsity is assumed for the population PCs, EESPCA should be preferred over EESPCA.cv, SPC, SPC.1se, TPower and rifle.
+EESPCA is also generally preferable for computationally demanding problems, such as the analysis of very large data matrices or the use of statistical methods like resampling that require repeated application of sparse PCA (if $p \gg n$, the computational cost of SPC may be lower than EESPCA).
+If significant sparsity cannot be assumed for the population PCs and computational speed is not critical, then the EESPCA.cv version should be used over EESPCA.
+If minimization of PC estimation error or out-of-sample reconstruction error is the key goal and computational speed is not a major concern, then the TPower method provides the best overall performance.